 Inventories are stated at the lower of cost or net realizable value, with cost determined using the first-in, first-out ("FIFO") method.
 Our inventory includes raw materials, work in process and finished goods.
-We record provisions for excess, obsolete or slow moving inventory based on changes in customer demand, technology developments or other economic factors.
-The factors that contribute to inventory valuation risks are our purchasing practices, material and product obsolescence, accuracy of sales and production forecasts, introduction of new products, product lifecycles, product support and foreign regulations governing hazardous materials (see Item 1A - Risk Factors for further information on foreign regulations).
-We manage our exposure to inventory valuation risks by maintaining safety stocks, minimum purchase lots, managing product end-of-life issues brought on by aging components or new product introductions, and by utilizing certain inventory minimization strategies such as vendor-managed inventories.
-We believe that the accounting estimate related to valuation of inventories is a "critical accounting estimate" because it is susceptible to changes from period-to-period due to the requirement for management to make estimates relative to each of the underlying factors ranging from purchasing, to sales, to production, to after-sale support.
-If actual demand, market conditions or product lifecycles are adversely different from those estimated by management, inventory adjustments to lower market values would result in a reduction to the carrying value of inventory, an increase in inventory write-offs and a decrease in gross margins.
+We recognize provisions for excess, obsolete or slow moving inventory.
+Inherent in our estimates of net realizable value in determining inventory valuation are assumptions related to expectations of future demand for our products, product lifecycles, product support, technical obsolescence, regulatory requirements, and economic and market conditions.
+Estimates related to the valuation of inventory are susceptible to changes as the underlying assumptions are continuously evaluated.
+If our assumptions are adversely different from those estimated by management, inventory adjustments to reduce inventory values would result in an increase in inventory write-offs and a decrease in gross margins.